alphajuliet/aoc24/README.md

 ## Day 3

 With some regex, part 1 is easy.
 For part 2 we need to thread some state throughout both the individual lines and also the entire sequence of lines.
 Because of immutable data my go-to for managing state is `reduce`, so I used it twice in nested functions to give me the answer.

+## Day 4

+So, I initially misread the question and coded up a much more complex (and interesting) solution.
+I eventually realised my error on the test data, went back to the beginning and did it right for part 1.
+Part 2, however, seems fine (thanks again `frequencies`) but I'm somehow overshooting the answer.
+Hmm.
+I'll be back to it later.